arminmoin/ML-Quadrat/README.md

 Since ML2 is based on ThingML, we highly encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples: https://github.com/TelluIoT/ThingML

 ### Why ML2?
-Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT/CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
+Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT and CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
 However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
 Therefore, we enable DAML at the modeling level through our Domain-Specific Modeling Language (DSML) and tool.

 ### How to install ML2?
 **Prerequisites:**